Entity Framework Core Roadmap

 What are the workarounds people can use if we don't implement this feature yet?
 For example, many developers can map a join table to work around lack of native many-to-many support.
 Obviously, not all developers want to do it, but many can, and that counts as a factor in our decision.

 Does implementing this feature evolve the architecture of EF Core such that it moves us closer to implementing other features?
 We tend to favor features that act as building blocks for other features.
-For example, property bag entities can help us move towards many-to-many support, and entity constructors enabled our lazy loading support.
+For instance, property bag entities can help us move towards many-to-many support, and entity constructors enabled our lazy loading support.

 Is the feature an extensibility point?
 We tend to favor extensibility points over normal features because they enable developers to hook their own behaviors and compensate for any missing functionality.